matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 87) Leader Algorithm?
-Answer: Consensus Algorithm: A type of complex algorithm used to have multiple entities agree on a single data value, like who the "leader" is amongst a group of machines.
+Answer: Consensus Algorithm: A type of complex algorithm used to have multiple entities agree on a single data value, like who the leader is amongst a group of machines.
 Paxos, Raft.
 Tools used to implement / perform leader election. etcd, zookeeper.

 88) Latency and Throughput?